 - 2 teaspoon garlic chili sauce

-- In a medium bowl add stock, soy sauce, cornstarch, vinegar, brown sugar, ginger and chili garlic sauce.
-Whisk until combined.
+- In a medium bowl add stock, soy sauce, cornstarch, vinegar, brown sugar, ginger, and chili garlic sauce. whisk until combined and set aside.

-- Add 2 tablespoon oil and add carrots, onions, red peppers, snap peas cook 3-4 minutes until softened.
-Add water chestnuts and garlic, cook another minute.
+- Add 2 tablespoons of oil and add carrots, onions, red peppers, and snap peas cook for 3-4 minutes until softened.
+Add water chestnuts and garlic, and cook for another minute.

-- Give sauce another whisk in the bowl to make sure the cornstarch hasn't settled to the bottom.
-Then add it to the veggie mixture, reduce heat to low, add shrimp back in, stir and cook about another minute until thickened.
+- Give the sauce another whisk in the bowl to make sure the cornstarch hasn't settled to the bottom.
+Then add it to the veggie mixture, reduce heat to low, add shrimp back in, stir, and cook about another minute until thickened.